Emboldened by the Reality of a Right-leaning Supreme Court, Republican-ruled States Have Doubled the Abortion Trigger Laws

 Now, they’re about to hit pay dirt.
-Whether it’s a Justice Brett Kavanaugh who delivers the deciding vote on a challenge that upends Roe or a different far right nominee who’s confirmed to the Supreme Court, Roe is on its last legs.
+Whether it’s a Justice Brett Kavanaugh who delivers the deciding vote on a challenge that upends Roe or another far-right nominee who’s confirmed to the Supreme Court, Roe is on its last legs.
 When it no longer stands, it will again will be up the states to legislate abortion locally.

-While lawmakers in Massachusetts moved in July 2018 to protect women’s access to the procedure with its NASTY (Negating Archaic Statutes Targeting Young) Women Act, which struck down a 173-year-old abortion ban, four states—Louisiana, Mississippi, North Dakota and South Dakota—have in place abortion Trigger laws, set to automatically ban abortion—at differing intervals—once triggered by the overturning of Roe.
+While lawmakers in Massachusetts moved in July 2018 to protect women’s access to the procedure with its NASTY (Negating Archaic Statutes Targeting Young) Women Act, which struck down a 173-year-old abortion ban, eight states— Arkansas, Kentucky, Louisiana, Mississippi, Missouri, North Dakota, South Dakota and Tennessee—have in place abortion Trigger laws, set to automatically ban abortion—at differing intervals—once triggered by the overturning of Roe.

-These laws, passed between 2005 and 2007, would make performing an abortion a felony.
+These laws, passed after 2005 would make performing an abortion a felony.
+Four of them passed in 2019 alone, no doubt because right-leaning state legislatures around the country - which successfully have passed a pipeline of laws designed to challenge Roe v.
+Wade - are emboldened by a majority-right Supreme Court.
 In Mississippi, for example, anyone convicted of ‘the crime’ would face up to three years in prison.
 While Louisiana made the sentence 10 years with a fine up to $100,000.

 In Louisiana the ban would be immediate and wide-reaching, outlawing all abortions, except when the mother’s life is at stake.

 Meanwhile, in Mississippi, 10 days after the state Attorney General certifies the decision, abortion would become illegal, except when pregnancy poses a threat to the mother’s life or there is a pending rape trial.